jonsag/pyVcf2AsteriskPhonebook/README.md

 #### Alternative 2: Use web UI (preferred)

-Use the FreePBX web console to add the user vcardimport.
+Use the FreePBX web UI to add the user vcardimport.

 * Open your FreePBX Adminstration's web UI
 * Click 'Settings'-> 'Asterisk Manager Users'